 It’s the time of year when people are celebrating with friends and family members, and often eating and drinking the night away.
-Whether you are hosting a family gathering for Father’s Day, a 4th of July bash, or an employee holiday party there are some laws you need to know to keep everyone safe from harm and yourself safe from legal action.
+Whether you are hosting a gathering for New Year’s Eve, a 4th of July bash, or holiday party there are some laws you need to know to keep everyone safe from harm and yourself safe from legal action.

 Social Host Liability Laws in Atlanta GA

 They are known as Dram Shop and Social Host Liability Laws, and they hold people responsible for serving alcohol to already intoxicated guests or patrons.
 If a guest leaves your house intoxicated, gets behind the wheel of a car, and causes a horrific accident—you could be held accountable.

 About the law: Georgia Personal Injury Lawyers

 Under Georgia statutes, the host of a party could be held responsible for an accident if he or she supplies alcoholic beverages to someone who is either under the age of 21 or noticeably intoxicated, knowing that the person will soon be driving a vehicle.

 This means, as a host, it’s your responsibility to take care of the people at your party and monitor their drinking.
 Though it may not be fun, it’s necessary to prevent a serious drunk driving accident and to avoid a potential lawsuit after the fact.

 Though Dram Shop Laws have most often been applied to bars and restaurants that continue to serve patrons long after they should have been cut off, they can also apply to people hosting get-togethers, for example for holidays, the Super Bowl, or a simple dinner with friends.
 Georgia’s Dram Shop Act refers to the liability of “a person” so it can be applied to a party host as well as a bar or restaurant.